michelou/dotty-examples/OPENJDK.md

 dist\target\scala3-3.0.0-RC2-bin-SNAPSHOT.zip
 </pre>

+> **:mag_right:** Nightly builds are published on Maven as individual Java archive files, e.g. [nightly builds for version 3.0.0-RC2](https://repo1.maven.org/maven2/org/scala-lang/scala3-compiler_3.0.0-RC2/) of the Scala 3 compiler or [nightly builds for version 3.0.0-RC2](https://repo1.maven.org/maven2/org/scala-lang/scala3-library_3.0.0-RC2/) of the Scala 3 library (and so on).

 We ideally would run the command [`build -timer -verbose archives`](./bin/dotty/build.bat) to generate the above files (presuming all tests were successful).

 Unfortunately a few tests still fail on Windows, so need to proceed in two steps, running the command [`build -timer -verbose clean boot & build -timer -verbose arch-only`](./bin/dotty/build.bat), in order to achieve our goal.